uss-hopper/archive-react-spinup/README.md

 ## Setting up the Dev Server.
 1. add `/app/src/setupProxy.js` to the `/.gitignore` file
 2. create the file `/app/src/setupProxy.js` and add the content below
+    * each team member must do this step
-	* make sure to update the file to match your _username_ and _project_ each team member must do this step
+	* make sure to update the target to match your _username_ and _project_
 ```
 const proxy = require('http-proxy-middleware');
 module.exports = function(app) {